All Episodes

 That is such a great question.

-This is where I went from being a shroud skeptic because I was conditioned in Oxford in my residency that we, you know, we deny miracles, we deny anything supernatural.
+This is where I went from being a Shroud Skeptic because I was conditioned in Oxford in my residency that we, you know, we deny miracles, we deny anything supernatural.

-Oxford is really a factory for creating apostate Bible scholars, by and large.
+Oxford is really a factory for creating apostate Bible scholars by and large.

-I can say that having been there and been in faculty of theology in Keeble College, I know that's not popular, but it's true.
+I can say that having been there and been in faculty of theology in Keeble College.

-And I would ask my wife, Audrey, am I the only one who actually believes in Jesus in this group?
+I would often go home to my flat in Summertown after reading the Greek New Testamentament with my cohort and I would ask my wife Audrey, am I the only one who actually believes in Jesus in this group?

 And that's okay.